 All eyes on Max Verstappen as new F1 season gets underway

-FILE - In this file photo dated Friday, July 4, 2014, Australia's Daniel Riccardo of Red Bull rounds the track during a practice session before the British Formula One Grand Prix at Silverstone circuit, Silverstone, England....
-PARIS - Max Verstappen no longer has the element of surprise, and all eyes will be on the Dutch driver when the Formula One season gets underway at the Australian Grand Prix on Sunday.
-The Red Bull driver has already made Formula One history as the youngest to win a race and the youngest to qualify on the front row of the grid.
+In this file photo dated Thursday, March 2, 2017, Red Bull driver Max Verstappen of the Netherlands during a Formula One pre-season testing session at the Catalunya racetrack in Montmelo, outside Barcelona, Spain.
+Max Verstappen no longer has the element of surprise, and all eyes will be on the Dutch sensation when the Formula One season gets underway in Australia next weekend.

 Add your comments below